shelovestechy/iam-fundamental/diagrams/README.md

 # IAM Fundamentals – Diagrams

-This directory contains conceptual IAM diagrams focused on **assumptions, boundaries, and failure modes**.
+This folder is about IAM conceptual models.
+The focus is on assumptions, boundaries, and how things actually break in the real world.

-These are not product diagrams or vendor-specific architectures.
-They are **thinking tools** designed to visualize how IAM systems work—and where they predictably fail.
+These aren't product brochures or vendor-specific blueprints.
+They are **thinking tools** to visualize how IAM systems work—and where they predictably fail.

-> **Key Insight:** IAM systems rarely fail at the login screen.
-They fail at the assumptions made during the lifecycle.
+> **The bottom line:** IAM systems rarely fail at the login screen.
+They fail because of bad assumptions made during the identity lifecycle.

 ---